proctorf/HIST205/index.md

 **Wednesday 9/3**
 - **What is History?**
-- Reading: John Arnold, [*History: A Very Short Introduction*](https://doi-org.denison.idm.oclc.org/10.1093/actrade/9780192853523.003.0001) (Oxford: Oxford University Press, 2000), 1-14.
+- Reading: John Arnold, <a href="https://doi-org.denison.idm.oclc.org/10.1093/actrade/9780192853523.003.0001" target="_blank">*History: A Very Short Introduction*</a> (Oxford: Oxford University Press, 2000), 1-14.

 **Friday 9/5**
 - **OVERVIEW -- THE CONQUEST IN A DAY**
-- Reading: Ross Hassig, "[The Collision of Two Worlds](https://drive.google.com/file/d/1S0lynFFaoUUoKqrbjhnj7hsemRsLNYPm/view?usp=sharing)" in *The Oxford History of Mexico*, William Beezley and Michael Meyer, eds., (New York: Oxford University Press, 2000), 73-107.
+- Reading: Ross Hassig, "<a href="https://drive.google.com/file/d/1S0lynFFaoUUoKqrbjhnj7hsemRsLNYPm/view?usp=sharing" target="_blank">The Collision of Two Worlds</a>" in *The Oxford History of Mexico*, William Beezley and Michael Meyer, eds., (New York: Oxford University Press, 2000), 73-107.
 - Reading: Gerald Graff and Cathy Birkenstein, *They Say/I Say: The Moves that Matter in Academic Writing*, 4th ed.
 (New York: W.W.
 Norton & Co., Inc., 2014), 1-29. (intro and Chapter 1)

 ### Week 3 (September 8-12)
 **Monday 9/8**
 - **Discussion -- How to Read a Primary Source**
-- Reading: Lee Braver, "[How I Mark Up Philosophy Texts](https://drive.google.com/file/d/1S4MpznH7QdPap4RW0zCDWFZze6ie6gNr/view?usp=sharing)," *APA Newsletter on Teaching Philosophy* 14:1 (FALL 2014), 13-16.
+- Reading: Lee Braver, "<a href="https://drive.google.com/file/d/1S4MpznH7QdPap4RW0zCDWFZze6ie6gNr/view?usp=sharing" target="_blank">How I Mark Up Philosophy Texts</a>," *APA Newsletter on Teaching Philosophy* 14:1 (FALL 2014), 13-16.
-- Reading: Arnold, *History: A Very Short Introduction,* [110-116](https://doi-org.denison.idm.oclc.org/10.1093/actrade/9780192853523.003.0007) (you do not need to read the entire chapter).
+- Reading: Arnold, *History: A Very Short Introduction,* <a href="https://doi-org.denison.idm.oclc.org/10.1093/actrade/9780192853523.003.0007" target="_blank">110-116</a> (you do not need to read the entire chapter).
 - Reading: Graf and Birkenstein, *They Say/I Say*, 32-46, 188-92.
 (Chapter 2 & 13)

 **Wednesday 9/10**